mthiebaux/JSNtemplate/README.md

 ## Testing WebSock

-* The *WebSock* channel is kept open against timeouts with hidden POKE and ALIVE tokens.
+* The *WebSock* channel is kept open against timeouts using hidden POKE and ALIVE tokens.

 * The *who* button logs the client list, and the *poke* button logs client 'alive' tokens.